Skip to Content

 The Civic Engagement and Social Responsibility Directorate has been tasked with coordinating these efforts and leading the development of a future strategy.

-To ensure the success of the award and its long-term impact, the Path to Sanctuary Operational Group has been established.
-This group brings together representatives from a wide range of university directorates, schools, and services, working collaboratively to support the application and future strategic delivery.
+To ensure the success of the award and its long-term impact, the Path to Sanctuary Operational Group has been established as a permanent structure.
+Bringing together representatives from a wide range of university directorates, schools, and services, the group works collaboratively to oversee the implementation of the three-year strategy and to embed the University’s Sanctuary commitments beyond the award itself.

 The Internal sanctuary Operational group is serviced by the Office of the Civic Engagement and Social Responsibility Directorate, and reports to the Civic University and Strategic Engagement Committee.